rshield1/binge-rater/notes.md

             Returns the number of associated objects.

         (Note: collection is replaced with the symbol passed as the first argument, so has_many :clients would add among others clients.empty?.)

+    Has_secure_password:

+        secures the password with a params hash using password_digest (bcrypt gem)

 5. How do we represent relationships between models in our tables?